 Here I hung the Whitewashed Round Wood Shaila Wall Decor above the desk and then used the Natural Wood Arrow Chalkboard to draw the eye into the space.
 It can also be written on, a bonus for displaying decorative words or reminders.
 Remember to use different shapes and colors to make your space interesting as seen with circles, arrows, texture and more.

-Step 5: Make your space come to life with plenty of fun accessories
+Step 5: Give your multipurpose home office life with plenty of fun accessories

 This is always my favorite part!
 You can use blankets both for keeping warm and for texture.
 I love the tassels on this Ivory Chunky Chenille Throw that is draped over the velvety chair.
 Mix metal accessories as seen here with the Mini Metal Ginnie Pencil Cup (filled with Twig Color Pencils).
 Include storage that can be carried around by the kids when it is time for homework.
 This Wood and Metal Flatware Caddy holds pens and pencils for paying bills—and crayons for coloring, too.
 The Ryan Pedestal Clock is nestled in the petite shelf and helps to keep track of the time for appointments and schedules.
 Comfort is key, so having a hot cup of coffee or tea inside a favorite cup like this White Textured Stoneware Mug provides some refreshment while doing tasks.